The Akatsuki ("sunrise" or "daybreak" note

 - Break the Cutie: His entire backstory.

-- Cast from Lifespan: The Rinnegan's more powerful techniques.
+- Cast from Lifespan: The Rinnegan's more powerful techniques take years off his life.
+He dies from overusing them.

 - Combo Platter Powers: The Rinnegan's powers are basically a mish-mash of various powers that are all Game Breakers in their own right.